crocodile13/sha3/readme.md

 # SHA-3 calculation

-This project includes cpu and gpu (CUDA) high performance SHA3 hash calculation.
+This project includes cpu and gpu (CUDA) high performance SHA3 hash calculation usable with docker.
 Project consists of 4 subprojects:
 * library - the core of other projects
 * sha-3 single hash calculation